NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 redis.del("myKey")
 ```

-All the functions return promises witch you can handle in various ways if you like:
+All the functions return promises which you can handle in various ways if you like:
 ```javascript
 // await
 const res = await redis.keys('*')